4ldrich/CommercialScraper/README.md

 ```
 ## Docker Image
 This package has been containerised in a docker image where it can be run as an application.
-Please note that data can only be stored onto an SQL database or on the cloud by this method, not in local directories.
+Please note that data can only be stored on the cloud by this method, not locally.
 [Docker Image](https://hub.docker.com/r/docker4ldrich/airbnb-scraper)

 ```bash